-For centuries, word-of-mouth marketing (WOMM) has influenced purchasing decisions on everything from buying a new car to restaurant recommendations to software vendors.
+For centuries, word-of-mouth recommendations have influenced purchasing decisions on everything from buying a new car to restaurant recommendations to software vendors.
 It’s no coincidence that you and your network share a few of the same favorite things.
 Who doesn’t love hearing about a great product or service from a trustworthy source?

 By building trust with their customers, companies are simultaneously creating brand ambassadors that are willing to share products or services with their network.
 Jay Baer shared that 92% of consumers trust recommendations from people they know directly, and anonymous reviewers have a 70% trust rate when they post online about a brand.